Honor and Integrity System Professional Development

 - Circumstance surrounding the possible violation (stress, competence in class, preparedness).

-If any questions or complications arise, either the Director or Associate Director will be in the Honor & Integrity System office during meetings with all participants.
+If any questions or complications arise, contact either the Director or Associate Director who will most likely be in the Honor & Integrity System office during meetings with all participants.

 WRITING CI REPORTS